bjones1/CodeChat_Editor/docs/implementation.md

 ### IDE/editor integration

-Clients send two commands:
+Client messages:

-- On startup, they send an ID and some metadata (type of IDE, plugin version, etc.) Perhaps replace this with URL parameters on first connection.
+- On startup, they send an ID and some metadata (type of IDE, plugin version, etc.)
-- They send an update command, with file path, file contents, and cursor/scroll position.
+- They send an update message, with file path, file contents, and cursor/scroll position.
 If a field is omitted, it means there's no change to it since the last command.
 For example, sending just a cursor/scroll position is used when the user scrolls but doesn't edit.
+- CodeChat Client only: a load message, which requests the IDE to send an update with the contents of the loaded file.
-- They send a close command.
+- They send a close message.

 Clients always come in pairs: one IDE client is always paired with one CodeChat Editor client.
 The server relays messages from one client to the other, using a